rusefi/rusefi_documentation/Hellen-One-Platform.md

 ### Q: Why so many closed source boards?
 Ultimately, these are to be commercial products right?

 A: it's mostly an experiment really.
-As of July 2021 we have an open source board with very little community interest and a closed source board with a very enthusiastic dealer.
-As of July 2021 we are still waiting for someone to come in and commission a Hellen board or for someone to come in and contribute a Hellen board.
+As of October 2021 we have couple of open source boards with very little community interest and a some closed source boards with a very enthusiastic dealer.
 We are still gathering data.
+[It's-complicated](It's-complicated).
+See also [Standalone-on-Demand](Standalone-on-Demand)

 [Dev Information](https://github.com/andreika-git/hellen-one/wiki)